 Celebrated for his assemblage reliefs that push the frontiers of collage, Drew composes his work with three-dimensional clarity and a symbolic logic.
 City in the Grass, the artist’s first horizontally oriented work, will follow his practice of using what he refers to as “new stuff.”
 While his treatment of materials—which often includes techniques like burning, oxidizing, and weathering—evokes found objects, Drew chooses to work with new materials that provide him with complete control of his material choices and compositional form.

 Added the Conservancy’s Executive Director Keats Myer, “We look forward to welcoming Leonardo Drew’s City in the Grass next summer to our Oval Lawn.
 Through this monumental, interactive, and visually dynamic work, Drew will encourage visitors to consider and celebrate their relationships to the cities they inhabit and explore, and the agency that each individual possesses in their making.”

 City in the Grass is organized by Brooke Kamin Rapaport, Deputy Director and Martin Friedman Senior Curator of Mad.
 Sq.
-Art; Tom Reidy, Senior Project Manager; Julia Friedman, Senior Curatorial Manager; and Tessa Ferreyros, Curatorial Manager.
+Art and commissioner of the United States Pavilion at this year’s Venice Biennale; Tom Reidy, Senior Project Manager; Julia Friedman, Senior Curatorial Manager; and Tessa Ferreyros, Curatorial Manager.

 On view from June 3rd, 2019 through December 15th, 2019